dummervogel/shuffle/README.md

 # shuffle
-Shuffle lines of a file
+Shuffle lines of a file.
+It is helpful if you try to remember something.